 Copal is sold in a variety of hard forms, ranging in colour from almost transparent milky white to yellow-brown, the former being the more highly valued.
 Copal contains insignificant quantities of essential oil and dissolves in alcohol and other organic solvents on heating.
 Fossilised Zanzibar Copal is the hardest of all resins except amber, and is the most valuable Copal.

 Prime White Soft (PWS) is white in colour and the highest commercial grade with 99-100% purity.
 PWS is used to make high-luster varnish for wood coating, which when dried produces a hard, scratch-resistant, shiny film.
 DBB is whitish-yellow in colour and an economy grade with 90-95% purity, which is often used in the production of low-end varnishes but is also commonly burnt as incense.
 White Soft (WS) is black in colour and the lowest grade with about 60% purity.

 Copal is used as an ingredient in varnish, lacquers and other wood coatings and finishes, particularly those containing Shellac.
 It yields a hard elastic varnish that is often used for outdoor applications.
 Fossilised and semi-fossilised Copal resin produces a tougher finish to the varnish than recent resin.

 CopaI is used as an ingredient in incense.
 Traditionally, it was burned by the indigenous population of Mexico and Central America as a ceremonial incense.

-Copal is used as a picture varnish and in some printing inks and adhesives.
+Copal is used as a picture varnish and in adhesives.